Skip to content

 1. Physical settlement – undertaking the physical delivery of a commodity or ownership of underlying shares, currencies and bonds

-2. Cash settlement – rather than taking delivery or ownership of the asset, you’d only transfer the amount in cash
+2. Cash settlement – rather than taking delivery or ownership of the asset, there would be a cash profit or loss depending on the final settlement price

 Medium of exchange